Naomi (wrestler): SmackDown Women's Champion (2016–2017)

-Various storylines and suspension (2018–2022)
+Various storylines and departure (2018–2022)

-On January 28, 2018, Naomi competed in the inaugural women's Royal Rumble match at the namesake pay-per-view, entering at number 20 and lasting 06:49 before she was eliminated by Nia Jax.
-On the WrestleMania 34 kick-off show, Naomi went on to win the inaugural WrestleMania Women's Battle Royal by eliminating Bayley.
-In June, Naomi competed in her first Money in the Bank ladder match at the namesake pay-per-view, won by Alexa Bliss.
-On October 28, she took part in the first all-women's pay-per-view, Evolution, competing in a women's battle royal match, which was won by Jax.
-In November at Survivor Series, she competed in a traditional elimination tag team match as part of Team SmackDown, where she was the first woman eliminated from the match by Tamina.

-Naomi then entered a feud with Mandy Rose after Rose started flirting with Naomi's real-life husband, Jimmy Uso, to "ruin Naomi's life", which involved Rose hinting at kissing Uso as well as Naomi attacking Rose in a hotel room to which Rose invited Uso.
-At Royal Rumble on January 27, 2019, Naomi and Rose eliminated each other during the women's Royal Rumble match.
+In 2018, Naomi competed in the inaugural women's Royal Rumble match at the namesake pay-per-view, won the inaugural WrestleMania Women's Battle Royal at WrestleMania 34, and participated in the first all-women's pay-per-view, Evolution, competing in a women's battle royal match, which was won by Jax.
+Naomi then entered a feud with Mandy Rose after Rose started flirting with her real-life husband, Jimmy Uso, to "ruin Naomi's life", which involved Rose hinting at kissing Uso as well as Naomi attacking Rose in a hotel room to which Rose invited Uso.
+At the Royal Rumble on January 27, 2019, Naomi and Rose eliminated each other during the women's Royal Rumble match.
 The two exchanged victories over each other in February.
 That same month, Naomi teamed up with Carmella in a six-team Elimination Chamber match for the inaugural WWE Women's Tag Team Championship at the namesake pay-per-view, where they were the first team eliminated.
 During the 2019 WWE Superstar Shake-up on April 15, Naomi was drafted to the Raw brand.
 She unsuccessfully competed in the women's Money in the Bank ladder match at the namesake pay-per-view the following month.